 Face coverings became mandatory in UK shops and supermarkets from 24 July 2020.
 They were commonly worn for indoor public settings and sometimes outdoors too.

-Following this guidance, the wearing of masks was adopted to varying degrees by the British public and some people will also wear a mask outdoors or in cars.
+Following this guidance, the wearing of masks was adopted to varying degrees by the British public and some people will also wear a mask outdoors or alone in cars.

 More than 150 Comparative Studies and Articles on Mask Ineffectiveness and Harms